 The role of the nurse supervisor is critical in shaping the quality of nursing service delivery and the effectiveness of the nursing team (Mawikere et al., 2021).
 One important aspect in the professional development of nurse supervisors involves the sociodemographic characteristics of supervisors that may influence supervisors' knowledge and skills in collaborative communication, a fundamental element in nursing practice (Magwenya et al., 2023).
-This study examines the contribution of sociodemographic factors among supervisors to their knowledge and skills regarding collaborative communication, framed in the context of King's Theory.
+This study examines the contribution of factors sociodemographic among nurse supervisors to their knowledge and skills regarding collaborative communication, framed in the context of King's Theory.

-Sociodemographic factors, including age, education, tenure play an important role in supervisors' shaping understanding implementation of collaborative communication (Ita et al., 2021a).
+Sociodemographic factors, including age, education, tenure play an important role in supervisors' understanding shaping and of implementation collaborative communication (Ita et al., 2021a).
 For example, a supervisor's level of formal education often correlates with the supervisor's theoretical knowledge of communication strategies (Abbas, 2019).
-Studies show that individuals with higher levels of education tend to have a broader understanding of theoretical concepts, including communication models encourage collaboration (Munandar et al., 2020).
+Studies show that individuals with higher levels of education tend to have a broader understanding of theoretical concepts, including communication models that encourage collaboration (Munandar et al., 2020).
 In addition, professional development programs that are appropriate to the educational background can also improve communication skills (Fitriana et al., 2021).